The Nina mobile app is now available on iOS.Download from the App Store.

 As it happens, I was one of the Americans spreading that gospel.
 I’d moved to Buenos Aires in late 2006, and shortly after arriving, linked up with another Bay Area expat, Oro11, who had been living in the Argentinian capital for several years and was tight with the local DJ and digger crowd.
 Together, we quickly realized that although the cumbia hybrids we were hearing at parties every week were being freely swapped among local artists, they weren’t being properly released anywhere.
 Confident that people outside of the country would be into these sounds, we decided to start a label, Bersa Discos, which got off the ground in late 2007.
 We also started a monthly party in San Francisco, Tormenta Tropical, which almost immediately drew a refreshingly mixed crowd of blog-reading hipsters, Latin immigrants (mostly from Mexico and Central America), and total randoms who figured any party playing Latin music would be a good time.
 (Side note: This era is also when I got hired at XLR8R magazine, where I immediately began pushing for the incorporation of cumbia and other emerging global bass sounds into the publication’s editorial content.)

 The initial Bersa releases were focused on music from Argentinian artists we’d connected with in Buenos Aires: Daleduro, El Hijo de la Cumbia, and DJ Negro.
-But before long, our curatorial scope expanded to include producers like DJ Panik, a Texan-raised Mexican who combined cumbia with crunk beats; Uproot Andy, a Brooklyn-based Canadian with a passion for Afro-Latin rhythms; Toy Selectah, a cumbia-loving veteran from Monterrey who’d previously been part of a massive Mexican hip-hop group Control Machete; and Sabo, an East Coast-raised skater and DJ who’d started messing around with Latin rhythms after logging several years in NYC’s deep house and tribal house circuit.
+But before long, our curatorial scope expanded to include producers like DJ Panik, a Texan-raised Mexican who combined cumbia with crunk beats; Uproot Andy, a Brooklyn-based Canadian with a passion for Afro-Latin rhythms; Toy Selectah, a cumbia-loving veteran from Monterrey who’d previously been part of a massive Mexican hip-hop group called Control Machete; and Sabo, an East Coast-raised skater and DJ who’d started messing around with Latin rhythms after logging several years in NYC’s deep house and tribal house circuit.

 The Cumbia Explosion